 Major Attractions of the 14 Days Annapurna Base Camp Trek

 Panoramic Views of Himalayan Mountains

-Ghorepani is a large village in Nepal's Annapurna mountain range.
+Ghorepani is a large village in Nepal's Annapurna region.
 This village is one of Nepal's most famous trekking destinations.
 Ghorepani village, located at a height of around 2760 meters above sea level, offers spectacular views of Nepal's Himalayan panorama.
 Hill trekking is popular in Ghorepani.
-From Ghorepani, the most ideal hill for trekking is Poon Hill which is also one of the routes to the ABC.
+From Ghorepani, the ideal hill for trekking is Poon Hill which is also one of the routes to the ABC.
 Poon Hill's highest point rises 3210 meters above sea level.
-From the pinnacle of Poon Hill, you can see the most spectacular sun rising over the Annapurna and Dhaulagiri Himalayas.
+From the pinnacle of Poon Hill, you can see the most spectacular Sun rising over the Annapurna and Dhaulagiri Himalayas.

 The Ghorepani Poon Hill trekking path passes through this village.
 Home to a variety of birds, as well as the green hills and patchwork valleys, your eyes will be delighted by the oak forest.
 Almost every viewpoint offers a tantalizing glimpse.
 A trip to Poon Hill allows one to see the entire mountain ranges, as well as the red and pink rays of the Sun in full bloom during Sunset and Sunrise.
 Likewise, people from the Gurung and Magar communities reside here.
 You will get to interact with them and see their daily lifestyle.